krz/krz.github.io/_posts/2019-02-03-linear-regression.md

 The goal of simple linear regression is to find the values of \\(\beta_0\\) and \\(\beta_1\\) that minimize the sum of squared errors (SSE), i.e., the sum of the squares of ϵ for all data points.
 This can be done using various methods, such as ordinary least squares (OLS), gradient descent, etc.
-Here, we will use the two deep learning libraries `pytorch` and `tensorflow`.
+Here, we will use the two deep learning libraries `
+` and `tensorflow`.

 PyTorch has the `torch.nn.Linear()` module, also known as a feed-forward layer or fully connected layer, for this task.
 This layer implements a matrix multiplication between an input \\(x\\) and a weights matrix \\(W\\):